jdpearce/aspnet-todomvc/README.md

+ASP.NET Todo MVC with Knockout.js and Web API
+===

 This is a simple implementation of the Knockout.js TodoMVC project which uses ASP.NET Web API for backend storage rather than localStorage.
-===

 ### How to build